GeraltZeroZhong/ProtCross/README.md

-# CrossPoint
+# ProtCross
-Confidence-Aware Domain Adaptation on Protein Point Clouds for Robust Binding Site Prediction
+ProtCross: Bridging the PDB-AlphaFold Gap for Robust Binding Site Prediction on Protein Point Clouds